altescy/tango-mlflow/README.md

 In the example above, the `TrainModel` step inherits from `MLflowStep`.
 Inside the step, you can directly record metrics to the corresponding MLflow run by invoking `self.mlflow_logger.log_metric(...)`.

-Please note, this functionality must be used in conjunction with MLFlowWorkspace.
+Please note, this functionality must be used in conjunction with `MLFlowWorkspace`.

 ### Summarizing Tango run metrics